LPW Logo

 c) By a gift from parents

-d) Part of a private company with a local shareholding of above 50%
+d) Part of a private company with a local shareholding of 50% or above

 e) As a part of a locally listed public company